FOMC triggers USA trifecta in USD, stocks & yields

 On tapering, the Committee confirmed it “will end its current program of asset purchases at its next meeting” from the prior meeting’s indication that it “will likely reduce the pace of asset purchases at future meetings”.

-The US dollar soared across the board, over 120 pips against EUR.
+The US dollar soared across the board, over 120 pips against the euro.